AlexandreVaughan/gildedrose/README.md

 2. Select `Open a local folder`
 3. Select folder `${GIT_FOLDER}/GildedRose-Refactoring-Kata/cpp`
 4. Wait for message `CMake generation finished.` in the CMake output window at the bottom
-5. Select what test variant to run in the drop down menu for Startup Items, e.g. `GildedRoseCatch2ApprovalTests.exe`.
+5. Select what test variant to run in the drop down menu for Startup Items, e.g. `GildedRoseGoogletestUnitTests.exe`.
 6. Select menu `Debug - Start`